katecpp/katecpp.github.io/_posts/2015-07-07-private-inheritance.markdown

 ## Public inheritance
-Usage of public inheritance is pretty common and means *is-a* relationship.
+Usage of public inheritance is pretty common and means **is-a** relationship.
 The derived class can be always used when the base class is needed.
 In the example below, the DerivedPublic class object is passed to the function which awaits Base class and everything is fine.
 {% highlight cpp %}
-class Base
+class Base {};
-{
-};

-class DerivedPublic: public Base
+class DerivedPublic: public Base {};
-{
-};

 void doSmthOnBase(const Base& base){}